The following is a lightly edited transcript.

 Work out your own salvation with fear and trembling

 That’s a good, hard servant-duty text.
-Next verse:
+The next verse days:

 For it is God who works in you, both to will and to work for his good pleasure.

 So yes, we work; but at the end of the day, when we turn around and look at our work, we give him the glory because he was the one who worked in us to will and to do.
-Or Hebrews 13:20–21:
+Or Hebrews 13:20–21 says: